 What is success in youth development?
-UEFA A licensed academy coach & PDP contributor, Dan Wright discusses his philosophy of what success looks like when a coach takes a long term view to their approach.
+UEFA A licensed academy coach & PDP Technical Advisor, Dan Wright discusses his philosophy of what success looks like when a coach takes a long term view to their approach.

 We know the process of learning is complex and each individual’s journey is unique and non-linear.
 For young people, the process of learning to play football should be very similar to most learning experiences.
 In my eyes this would mean having a go, failing, reflecting, maybe taking some input from others and trying again.
 Sounds simple, but it can be very difficult and arduous process.